 Selling Wooden Pens On Etsy

 Etsy is a large community of mostly handmade items where you can have your own online shop.
-If you have a Facebook business page you can then use that to also point to the Etsy shop.
-Where ever your selling your hand crafted work some will always undercut you on the price that’s business.
+If you have a Facebook business page, you can then use that to point to the Etsy shop.
+Where ever your selling your hand crafted work, some will always undercut you on the price that’s business.
 Selling wooden pens here in your own shop relatively low cost with lots of control from you and the ability to create sales or offers.
 Other similar options and UK based, Folksy or Amazon handmade marketplace.
-With Folksy you will have to drive the customers there yourself and no chance of showing in a google search.
+With Folksy you will have to drive the customers there yourself and no chance of showing in a Google search.

 Selling On The Ground

 You should always carry a couple of pens with you in the day for off chance use.
 Never knowing who you will meet, you can’t sell a pen if it’s not with you.
 In the office and at your desk the perfect place for people to see them and try them out.
 The office was actually the place where I got my first fountain pen sales and the word soon spreads.
 Once the word spreads, you can point people to your Facebook page or people can search for you.Once you look for local events they spring up all over the place, church and school events, craft fairs around holiday dates.
 These events cost between £10 – 30 for a 6″ table normally provided.
 More events can be found on stallfinder.com or you can pay for your own listing so people find you for invites.
 Take good quality photos of the wooden pens for sale at these events and post to your Facebook page.
 This can help with advertising traffic on the day and for letting other organises see for future events and selling.
 With an active social media page, people can see a bonafide business, this also helps with further invitations to events.